testingbot/testingbot-tunnel-launcher/README.md

     // Write logging output to this logfile (optional)
     logfile: null,

-    // Change the tunnel version - see versions on https://testingbot.com/support/other/tunnel
+    // Change the tunnel version - see versions on https://testingbot.com/support/other/tunnel/changelog.html
-    tunnelVersion: "1.19", // or 2.1 (Java 8)
+    tunnelVersion: "4.0",

     // Gives this tunnel a unique identifier
     tunnelIdentifier: "myIdentifier"